 - Always consult your healthcare provider before beginning any exercise program.

 - Always run at your own pace.
-A benefit of running with a training group like the Pre-Conditioners is that there’s probably someone else running at your pace so you’ll have company to help keep you going.
+A benefit of running with a training group like the Pacers is that there’s probably someone else running at your pace so you’ll have company to help keep you going.

 - Find a partner for your workouts.
 One of your fellow Pacers might be the perfect candidate.
 You’ll keep one another motivated and take your mind off the hard work!
 Use the club Facebook page to find and stay in touch with running partners.